ballerine-io/ballerine/apps/backoffice/README.md

 ## Description
-Give your operating team Ballerine’s case management dashboard so they can approve or reject users, initiate workflows for document re-upload or escalate cases to others in the company.
+Give your operating team Ballerine’s case management backoffice so they can approve or reject users, initiate workflows for document re-upload or escalate cases to others in the company.

-* A case management dashboard to approve, reject or classify users manually.
+* A case management backoffice to approve, reject or classify users manually.
 * Create workflows operators can trigger from the interface.
 * Optimize manual work by customizing the layouts and information presented.
-* Use as a standalone tool or embed in your existing dashboard - Soon.
+* Use as a standalone tool or embed in your existing backoffice - Soon.

 ### What can you find in this project?